samir9187/Blog-Script/README.md

 # User Authentication

-Blog-It uses bcrypt for password hashing, JWT for secure user authentication, and cookies for a seamless user experience.
+Blog-Script uses bcrypt for password hashing, JWT for secure user authentication, and cookies for a seamless user experience.
 To contribute, familiarize yourself with these technologies and the authentication flow in the application.

 # Contributing